nadavnur/AWPE_Protocol/README.md

 3. The resulting synthetic data from a run of 1,000 simulations (.RData files in the SimulationData folder)
 4. The code scripts that process these synthetic data and generates the results (see 3_compileResults.R) used in
 the Stata analyses and presented in the report (see "To run simulations, extract results and summarize" below)
-5. An additional script file that shows justifications for some of our decisions (visualizeR_seR.R)
+5. An additional script file that provides further details (visualizeR_seR.R)

 ## To run simulations, extract results, and summarize